TrinTragula/magic-cards-alexa-skill/README.md

 ## Techncial details

-This skill is built upon the awesome https://magicthegathering.io APIs, togheter with a database (found here https://mtgdb.it/database/index.php) to try and translate most card to the italian language (this skill tries to be bilingual).
+This skill is built upon the awesome magicthegathering.io APIs, togheter with a database ([found here](https://mtgdb.it/database/index.php)) to try and translate most card to the italian language (this skill tries to be bilingual).
 There is a lot of room for improvement: Alexa does all the hard work, but I should try to implement some logic to try and understand Magic card names from the interpretation Alexa gave of the card name the user tried to tell her.
 This was an example skill I made to try out Alexa skills development, so don't expect a lot of updates.

 ### Sample usage:
 > Alexa, ask magic cards to find Black Cat